danieldurnea/FBI-tools/Readme.md

+IPED Digital Forensic Tool.
+It is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners. : https://github.com/sepinf-inc/IPED

+Collaborative Incident Response platform. : https://github.com/dfir-iris/iris-web

 A list of free and open forensics analysis tools and other resources. : https://github.com/mesquidar/ForensicsTools

 DaProfiler allows you to get emails, social medias, adresses, works and more on your target using web scraping and google dorking techniques, based in France Only.
 The particularity of this program is its ability to find your target's e-mail adresses.: https://github.com/daprofiler/DaProfiler